NebulaX/Serin/README.md

 Serin
 =====
-Move files with an air swipe
+Transfer files with an air swipe
 ----------------------------

 Transfers files from a PC to another when hand is moved from first PC to another.